 If you invest in the ADSs in this offering, your interest will be diluted immediately to the extent of the difference between the initial public offering price per ADS and the pro forma net tangible book value per ADS after this offering.
 Dilution results from the fact that the initial public offering price per ADS is substantially in excess of the net tangible book value per ADS attributable to our existing shareholders for our ordinary shares that will be outstanding immediately prior to the closing of this offering.
-We calculate net tangible book value per ordinary share by dividing the net tangible book value (total assets less intangible assets and total liabilities) by the number of outstanding ordinary shares.
+We calculate net tangible book value per ordinary share by dividing the net tangible book value (total assets less goodwill, intangible assets and total liabilities) by the number of outstanding ordinary shares.
 For purposes of illustration, the following discussion gives effect to the 4-for-1 stock split of our outstanding ordinary shares to be effected concurrently with the closing of this offering and assumes that all of our outstanding shares both before and after this offering are in the form of ADSs, each representing one ordinary share.
-Dilution is determined by subtracting net tangible book value per ADS.
+Dilution is determined by subtracting net tangible book value per ADS from the initial public offering price per ADS.

-Our net tangible book value as of March 31, 2014 was \$, or \$ per ADS.
+Our net tangible book value as of March 31, 2014 was \$18.8 million, or \$0.48 per ADS.
 Investors participating in this offering will incur immediate and substantial dilution.
-After giving effect to the conversion of all Class A ordinary shares, Class B ordinary shares and Class C ordinary shares into ordinary shares upon the closing of this offering and the sale by us of the ADSs in this offering at an assumed initial public offering price of \$ per ADS, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of March 31, 2014 would have been approximately \$, or \$ per ADS.
-This amount represents an immediate increase in our pro forma net tangible book value of \$ per ADS to our existing shareholders and an immediate dilution of \$ per ADS to new investors purchasing the ADSs in this offering at the initial public offering price.
+After giving effect to the conversion of all Class A ordinary shares, Class B ordinary shares and Class C ordinary shares into ordinary shares upon the closing of this offering and the sale by us of the ADSs in this offering at the initial public offering price of \$12.00 per ADS, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of March 31, 2014 would have been approximately \$107.1 million, or \$2.27 per ADS.
+This amount represents an immediate increase in our pro forma net tangible book value of \$1.79 per ADS to our existing shareholders and an immediate dilution of \$9.73 per ADS to new investors purchasing the ADSs in this offering at the initial public offering price.